SheepTester/uxdy/webreg-scraping/README.md

 (`FK_SPM_SPCL_MTG_CD`) is normal (`" "`) or TBA, then WebReg considers it a "cateAX," which presumably forms a list of non-final meetings.

+There are two types of `SECT_CODE`:

+- `A00`: a letter followed by two digits.
+The letter groups sections together;
+  for example, if you enroll in A01, then you also should attend A00 and A50.

+- `001`: a three digit number.
+Each section is individual; there is no "000" common lecture section.
+Some writing classes such as Synthesis and WCWP 10B are seminar based and thus use this system of section codes.

   For `SECT_CODE`, WI22 BGRD 200 has numerical section codes from 001 to 291.

+  Note that courses are not obligated to use this system; some courses only have lectures with no other meetings, but they still use a letter-based system, probably because there are under 26 sections, so there are enough letters for each lecture.

 In `PERSON_FULL_NAME`, the name itself (last name, first name then middle initial) is 35 characters long, but `PERSON_FULL_NAME` is longer than that.
 The